 Immigrants had to file at least a declaration of intention before they could apply for land under the Homestead Act of 1862.
 At the end of the five-year term, when the immigrant went to secure the patent to the homestead, he had to have become a citizen.
 Therefore, homestead applications may contain copies of naturalization records.
 You can obtain these files from the National Archives, the appropriate state’s Bureau of Land Management office or from the county courthouse.
 If your ancestor was successful in obtaining the homestead, finding the land patent should make it easier to get the homestead application records.

 After 1862, aliens who served in the US Army and who were honorably discharged could apply for citizenship on an abbreviated timeline.
 This didn’t guarantee citizenship, however.
 The military service record isn’t likely to contain the naturalization record, but if the veteran applied for a pension, you may locate documentation there.
-WWI draft records indicated naturalization status as well.
-Digitized WWI draft cards are on Ancestry.com, Fold3 and FamilySearch.org.
+WWI draft records indicated naturalization status as well; find digitized draft cards on Ancestry.com, Fold3 and FamilySearch.

 Tip: Immigrants who filed the declaration of intention sometimes didn’t complete the citizenship process before the declaration expired.
 Thus, you may find multiple declarations for one person.